OpenRoleplay/OpenRP.Framework/README.md

 - **Freedom to Build:** No red tape stopping you from making things happen.
 If an idea is **realistic, fits the time period, and aligns with the lore of our world**, then you can make it happen if you are willing to put in effort and dedication.
 - **Community-Driven:** OpenRP.Framework is built to evolve with its contributors, shaping the ultimate roleplay experience.
 The community helps to decide the direction we go in, both IC and OOC.

 ### 🛠 Open Source, Not Copy-Paste

-This framework isn’t meant to be a plug-and-play gamemode for copycats.
-It’s **a foundation for the community to help build the best possible roleplay server together**.
+This framework isn’t a plug-and-play gamemode for copycats.
+It’s a foundation for the community to help build the ultimate roleplaying server together.

-OpenRP.Framework is released under the **LGPL-3.0 license**, meaning:
+**OpenRP.Framework is distributed under the [LGPL-3.0 license](https://www.gnu.org/licenses/lgpl-3.0.html).**
-- **Contributions are welcome:** If you make improvements, give back to the community.
-- **Credits must remain intact:** Don’t strip out acknowledgments.
-- **Respect the license:** Modifications are allowed, but keep things fair.

-Read into the **LGPL-3.0 license** if you wish to use the framework or its code.
+What does that mean for you if you use it in your project?
+Simply put:

+- **Include the License:**
+  Any project that uses OpenRP.Framework must include a copy of the LGPL-3.0 license.
+This informs your users of their rights and the conditions under which the library is provided.

+- **Keep the Credits Intact:**
+  The original credits and acknowledgments must remain.
+It’s about honoring the work that built this foundation and keeping our community’s heritage visible.

+- **Share Your Library Modifications:**
+  If you tweak or improve the framework itself, those modifications must be released under the LGPL-3.0.
+This ensures that improvements benefit the entire community.

+- **Freedom for Your Own Code:**
+  You’re free to use and even integrate OpenRP.Framework into proprietary projects, provided that you link to it dynamically.
+That means your own code can remain closed, as long as the library’s part stays compliant and replaceable.

+- **Distribution Must Respect User Freedom:**
+  Whether you distribute a compiled binary or source code, you must provide a means (or instructions) that allows re-link or update the LGPL-covered portions.
+This prevents “lock-in” and keeps the spirit of open collaboration alive.

+- **Beware of Copy-Pasting Code:**
+  Simply copying the library’s code directly into your project (instead of linking to it) converts your project into a derivative work.
+In that case, any modifications to that copied code must also be released under the LGPL-3.0.
+Failure to do so breaches the license.

+By using OpenRP.Framework, you’re not only benefiting from a solid roleplay server foundation, you’re also agreeing to uphold these principles.
+They protect both your freedom as a developer and the collective progress of our community.

 ### 🚀 Get Involved
 OpenRP.Framework is a **community-driven project**, and contributions are encouraged.
 Whether you're a **developer, designer, or just passionate about roleplay**, you can help shape the future of the framework.
 Fork the project, submit pull requests, or join discussions to be part of something bigger.